eatpoopandgrowstrong/EP0401-Python-Programming-For-IoT/DraftProjectProposal/readme.md

 Really boring but very practical

+- Measure the amount of

 # Questions for Mr Chong:
 - Possible to run on own hardware/raspberry pi?
-Compared to
 - Availability of other hardware apart from kits?
 Guessing little to none?
 Anything outsided of the kit hardware will have to provided on our own?
 - We're looking for a minimum viable prototype?
 So use motor to "emulate" mechanisms such as curtain motors etc?
+As seen in the project demonstration videos?
+Servo motor for door opening etc
 - Do we need to reinvent the wheel?
 Or just make a very slick implementation of a basic idea?

+- For the OpenCV project